 When you grow a garden, the pests and bugs are bound to show up.
 They like to munch on your fresh veggies too.
-Here are a few tricks I use to help keep the bad bugs at bay.
+Here are a few tricks you can use to help keep the bad bugs at bay.

 First, be sure the bugs you are trying to get rid of are actually harmful bugs.
 There are many beneficial bugs that may be hanging on your plants waiting on the bad guys.
 Bugs such as lady bugs (properly known as lady beetles), green lacewings, and soldier bugs are all helpful insects that you do not want to squish.
 This article (not an affiliate link) can help you determine whether your bug is a bad bug or a good guy.